WebDevLuke/OrionBP/README.md

 ## Framework configuration
 #### Defining your breakpoints
-To define the framework breakpoints open `/dev/data/config.json`.
+To define the framework breakpoints open `/dev/data/config.json` and edit the config object.

 ```sh
 "breakpoints": {